 Each story was inspired by a different stretch of trail or a particular view.
 We shared a lot of laughs in those memories, and through them, I got to know Mark a little better.
 I had a few of my own Point Reyes memories of Mark; he and I bumped into each other there a handful of times and he would graciously slow his pace to share some miles with me while out on his 13-mile tempo runs through the woods and along the coast.
 He was smiling every time I saw him and liked to remind me “always do some repeats at faster than race pace!”
 Solid advice, it turned out.
 As we all talked, I could imagine Mark running alongside us, with all that hair of his flowing behind him, and his wide grin that seemed to be ever-present during his runs.

 Greg peeled off as Geoff and I headed Northward along Coastal Trail, continuing a good conversation about making family time count, and spending our precious free time with good people.
 The conversation made the climbs easier, and soon enough we were descending for the last time.
 As we made our way down from Sky Trail to the visitor center, with legs heavy from the 30 miles of running, our spirits were high.
-A handful of our group waited there for us with food and drink!
+A handful of folks waited there for us with food and drink!

 I recognized Laura from her win at Miwok a few years prior, but also because she and I had done some trail work together once.
 She remembered!
 It was out on Coastal trail, reworking a couple of miles with fellow Tamalpan, Kevin.
 I shared my story of chasing Kevin down the finish at Miwok once when he was racing and didn’t realize I was just a volunteer.
 We shared laughs and good times.
-For their kindness and awesomeness, I thanked Greg, Laura, John (who generously brought us some water and snacks at Palomarin) and David, all who had waited at the visitor center for Geoff and me to re-emerge.
+For their kindness and awesomeness, I thanked Greg, Laura, John (who generously brought us some water and snacks) and David, all who had waited at the visitor center for Geoff and me to re-emerge.

-Although it had been more than I ever expected, and a full day of trail enjoyment, I decided to run the final five miles back to Five Brooks for some reflection on my own.
+Although it had been more than I ever expected, and a full day of trail enjoyment, I decided to run the final five miles back to the trailhead where we started for some reflection on my own.
 I didn’t get too far into the final leg of the run before I was laughing out loud hysterically.
 The cows along the Rift Zone trail had completely destroyed their pasture, thanks to the recent rains.
 I was in sloppy mud up to my lower shins!
 All I could do was laugh, even though my legs ached as I pulled my heavy shoes along for the last few miles.
 It was the perfect ending to the day.
 I imagined Mark, waiting at the trailhead, leaning on his car with that big smile of his.
 I imagined what he might say if he were to see me appear suddenly, covered in mud.
 I have no doubt it would be another one of those small moments in life that make for a lasting memory.
 Marks good nature and charisma clearly touched many folks; I felt honored to be one of them, and to be among them, keeping Mark with us through experiences such as this.
-I don’t typically address the closing quote I choose to leave, but in this case, I would just like to say that I can’t think of someone more appropriate than Mattie Stepanek to comment on the importance of appreciating life. – JD
+I don’t typically address the closing quote I choose to leave, but in this case, I would just like to say that I can’t think of someone more appropriate than Mattie Stepanek to comment on the importance of appreciating life from one of his “Heartsongs”. – JD

 “While we are living in the present, we must celebrate life every day, knowing that we are becoming history with every work, every action, every deed” – Mattie Stepanek